tldr-pages/tldr/pages/linux/certbot.md

 `sudo certbot --apache --domain {{subdomain.example.com}}`

-- Renew all Let's Encrypt certificates that expire soon (don't forget to restart any servers that use them afterwards):
+- Renew all Let's Encrypt certificates that in 30 days or less (don't forget to restart any servers that use them afterwards):

 `sudo certbot renew`